tiborhercz/tiborhercz/README.md

 Hi there 👋,

-My name is Tibor Hercz I am a Cloud Architect with a background in Software engineering.
+My name is Tibor Hercz I am a Cloud Architect & Software engineer.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/tiborhercz/)